 How to Get Out of Medical Debt

 If you’re facing a mound of medical debt, you’re not alone.
 According to a Kaiser Family Foundation/New York Times survey, 1 in 5 insured Americans has trouble paying their medical bills.
-That number nearly doubles for those without insurance.
+That number nearly doubles for those without health insurance.

 Medical debt affects people of all ages, and paying it off takes a different approach than paying off credit card or loan debt.
 There are a variety of strategies for paying down medical debt.
 Depending on your situation, you may be able to eliminate at least some of your medical debt without paying it.

 This guide will help you understand the options available to you that can help you manage your medical debt and get relief if you need it.

 Sources: American Journal of Public Health, Consumer Financial Protection Bureau, Kaiser Family Foundation, Nasdaq

 Medical Debt Payoff Options

 Paying off medical debt can be different than paying off loan debt.
 There’s room for negotiation and a variety of payoff, forgiveness and relief options that you can use to help manage your debt.

 If you’ve ever had a medical bill, then you may have been offered the opportunity to go on a payment plan to settle the debt.
 Payment plans can be a successful way to pay off debt as long as the plan is sensible and fits within your budget.
 Payment plans are not loans.
 Your bill is broken into smaller monthly payments with minimal penalties and low interest, so your debt is more manageable.
 For a successful payment plan, consider the following:

 - How much you can realistically pay each month towards your medical bills without negatively impacting your other finances.